 Taken on its own terms, Frankenheimer's follow-up to the Friedkin classic is not just a muscular action thriller, but another of the director's stark meditations on the themes of alienation & self-destruction.
 Continuing the loose documentary style of the first film, Frankenheimer also heightens the subjectivity; indulging in almost surreal flourishes & odd stylisations that prolong a feeling of nightmarish paranoia.

 '75's Frankenheimer and '71's Friedkin don't have a dissimilar directing style (both are grittily workmanlike.)
 The dialogue in '71 is less repetitive and more engaging than the sequel.
-Yet, 75's climactic action tops the original's finale in terms of excitement, while '75 replaces '71's car chase with a nearly-as-tense foot chase that ends with a memorably jarring final shot.
+Yet, 75's falling action tops the original's finale in terms of excitement, while '75 replaces '71's car chase with a nearly-as-tense foot chase that ends with a memorably jarring final shot.
 '75's forced junkie idea is great too.

 Solid direction and effort by all but man did this script suck.
 Act 2 is such a slog when Hackman's forced to become an addict.
 It probably seemed interesting in the room but was a bad idea for a story.
 Doesn't hold a candle to the original.

 Well this is really a different-in-tone sequel.
 Hero Popeye Doyle is filled up with heroin and we see half of the movie him having addiction withdrawal and trying to get back on his feet.
 His revenge and final confrontation with the bad guy is immensely satisfying at the end.